Hi there, and welcome to the part of my site, that is all about martial arts.

 Here i´ll be telling you alittle about my history regarding martial arts, both what i’m currently occupied with, and what i have done in the past.

 I started doing martial arts back in the 90s but one of my constants since 1998 has been Judo and Jiu-Jitsu.
 And im not talking about Brazillian Jiu-Jitsu, im talking about real Jiu-Jitsu, the Japanese one, that inspired Jigoro Kano to create Judo, that later inspired Carlos and Helio Gracie to create BJJ.
-Some also call it Ju-Jitsu and Ju-Jutsu, and the signs are the same, and they mean the same.
+Some also call it Ju-Jitsu and Ju-Jutsu, and the japanese signs are the same, and they mean the same.
 In Europe we usually see the Jiu-Jitsu variant being the more selfdefence focused one and Ju-Jutsu a more offensive art for competition and fighting in general.

-I meet a lot of misconceptions about martial arts and resons for training it.
-Obviously these are misconceptions rest in the minds of non-trained that mostly see martial arts as fighting, violence and pure evil.
+I meet a lot of misconceptions about martial arts and reasons for training.
+Obviously there are misconceptions that rest in the minds of the non-trained that mostly see martial arts as fighting, violence and pure evil.

 Martial arts is as much about conditioning the body, as it is about conditioning the mind.
-And to get anywere in any martial art, you have to have patience, show humility and expect more of yourself than any others do.
+And to get anywhere in any martial art, you have to have patience, show humility and expect more of yourself than any others do.

 The path to the black belt and even higher ranks is not paved with ego, that will not serve you in the long run.
 A real martial artist knows to give back, and know how important it is.
 Anybody can put on a black belt, but truely wearing it and be a black belt, takes character and selfawareness.
 So to start somewhere, lets start talking about the belts.

 The ranking belts was made several hundred years ago in Japan, and it was just a way to see the difference between seasoned practitioners and beginners.
 They only had white and black belts, and that was fine for many years.
 Aikido still uses this system today.